Cruise Review: The NCL Breakaway With Kids

 • Crowds: The ship can carry some 5,000 passengers and the most consistent complaint about the Breakaway on cruise forums is about lines and crowds.
 But with a little flexibility we dodged most of the crowds.

 For example, it was impossible to find an empty lounge chair on the pool deck in the morning, but after lunch I could reliably snag one with a view of the sprinklers, so we did more swimming in the afternoon.

 • On-Board Fees: We heard fellow passengers saying they felt nickel-and-dimed by the many (many) for-fee add-ons you encounter on board.
 We tried our best to be selective and skip the extras whenever they had a counterpart that was already included.
 For example we bypassed the Cake Boss cupcakes in favor of free treats like fresh chocolate-covered crepes at the buffet.

 • Service: Despite some reviews to the contrary, we thought the crew was exceedingly friendly, especially to TT.
 From doting restaurant servers, to the patient rock wall belayer, to a counselor hunting down a lost balloon sword at Splash, we routinely saw staff members go out of their way for us.

-One waitress even made a point of waiting until TT had eaten half her dinner before bringing out her lemonade, so she wouldn’t fill up on it before eating.
+One waitress even made a point of waiting until Tiny Traveler had eaten half her dinner before bringing out her lemonade, so she wouldn’t fill up on it before eating.
 Talk about knowing your customer —and her parents.
 (Need more advice?
 Read 12 Tips for Booking a Family Cruise.)

-*While we booked our cruise independently, NCL arranged our seating at Jungle Fantasy.
+*While we booked our cruise independently, NCL upgraded our room and arranged our seating at Jungle Fantasy.